 Information Technology (IT)

 We see fewer intranets run out of HR than we did a decade ago.
-But since their material is so critical to intranets, (think: employee onboarding sites, benefit documents and policies we eventually need to find) they need a seat at the table.
+But since their material is so critical to intranets, (think: employee onboarding sites, benefits documents, and policies we eventually need to find) they need a seat at the table.

 This one is so often undervalued or overlooked we decided to write a separate post about it in the next couple weeks.